-Note: The kernel parameter values shown in this section are recommended values only.
+Note: The kernel parameter and shell limit values shown in the following section are recommended values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-See your operating system documentation for more information about tuning kernel parameters.
+Refer to your operating system documentation for more information about tuning kernel parameters.